 ISO14001 is applicable to any organisation that wishes to:

-- seek certification/registration of its environmental management system by an external organisation; and
+- Seek certification/registration of its environmental management system by an external organisation.

-All the requirements in this standard can be incorporated into any environmental management system.
-The revised ISO 14001 is now easier to understand and use and has more detailed checklists for inputs and outputs from the management review and has increased compatibility to ISO9001.
+All the requirements in this Standard can be incorporated into any EMS.
+The revised ISO14001 is now easier to understand and use, and has more detailed checklists for inputs and outputs from the management review and has increased compatibility to ISO9001.